LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-01-standard_install.md

 the frontend.
 They are connected via a proxy.
 The easiest way to do it is using Docker.

-## Docker-compose method (Recommended)
+## Docker Compose installation (recommended)

-Clone the repo: `git clone git@github.com:LibrePhotos/librephotos-docker.git`
+Clone the repo: `git clone https://github.com/LibrePhotos/librephotos-docker.git`

-`cp librephotos.env .env`
+Copy the template variable file (containing options such as the location of your photos): `cp librephotos.env .env`

 Open `.env` in your favorite text editor and make the required changes.
+E.g., using nano: `nano .env`

 Do not forget to create the directories you specified in the `.env` file if they do not exist.

-Run `docker-compose up -d`
+Start LibrePhotos with `docker-compose up -d`

-You should have librephotos accessible after a few minutes of boot-up on: [localhost:3000](http://localhost:3000) unless you changed it in the `.env` file.
-User is admin, password is admin unless you changed it in the `.env` file.
+You should have LibrePhotos accessible after a few minutes of boot-up on [localhost:3000](http://localhost:3000) unless you changed this in the `.env` file.
+The username is `admin` & the password is `admin` unless you changed them in the `.env` file.
-It is recommended you change the admin username and password if Libre Photos is going to be publicly accessible via the `.env` file.
+It is recommended you change the admin username and password if LibrePhotos is going to be publicly accessible.
+This is done via the `.env` file.

 ## First steps after setting up